the-couch/slater-theme/README.md

 `npm run start` - manages theme refresh/upload

+## Custom Routing

+We're using operator to extend pjax style routing throughout the theme.
+This can be used to fetch/cache/handle transitions between routes.
+This can also help us init/code split specific javascript to specific routes (for example a flickity slideshow).

+The code for handling this is found in `lib/router`

+We use the `afterRender` and `beforeRender` methods for handling page transitions

+To block a custom route add the `no-ajax` class to the url element.

 ## Why
 I think slate is awesome, but I don't like that it's a closed box, I love the flexibility of things like react-create-app because it let's you actually eject the project and extend it.
 So this is a bit of a hack but I think y'all enjoy it.
 If you don't like it though, you don't have to use it ;)